xuankimtran/docs-1/pages/katalon-studio/docs/execution-settings.md

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/execution-settings/hello.png" width="" height="">

-### Default Execution Settings
+### WebUI Settings

-* **Default execution**: The default environment that Katalon Studio uses for executing test scripts.
+These settings decide Katalon Studio's behaviors when executing WebUI test in a project.

-* **Default Smart Wait**: to tell the web driver to wait for the web page to become static before any operations perform.
+* **Default Smart Wait**: Tell the web driver to wait for the web page to become static before any operations performed.
 [Learn more](https://docs.katalon.com/katalon-studio/docs/webui-smartwait.html).

-* **Default wait for element timeout**: The default timeout period (in seconds) that Katalon Studio waits for the application under test to be loaded when executing automation test.

-* **Log executed test steps**: to decide whether the logs include executed test steps or not.
-[Learn more](https://docs.katalon.com/katalon-studio/docs/working-with-execution-log.html#log-executed-test-steps).

-* **Post-Execution Options**: These options decide the actions that Katalon Studio performs after finishing test execution.

-  * Open report: Specify whether the report generated after your test suite's execution finishes is to be opened immediately.
-  * Terminate drivers: Specify when any driver remains after execution is terminated.

-### WebUI Settings

-These settings decide the general behavior of Katalon Studio when executing WebUI testing.

-* **Default wait when IE hangs**: Specify the default period of waiting that Katalon Studio should use in case IE hangs.
+* **Default wait when IE hangs**: Specify Katalon Studio's default waiting time when IE hangs.
 * **Default page load timeout**:

-  * *Wait until the page is loaded*: Katalon Studio waits for the web page to load completely.
+  * Wait until the page is loaded: Katalon Studio waits for the web page to load completely.
-  * *Wait for (in seconds)*: The default timeout period (in seconds) that Katalon Studio waits for the web page to load.
+  * Wait for (in seconds): The default timeout period (in seconds) that Katalon Studio waits for the web page to load.
 * **Delay between actions**: The time for Katalon Studio to wait between test steps when executing test cases.

-  * *in seconds*: This option is selected by default.
+  * in seconds: This option is selected by default.
-  * *in milliseconds*: This option is supported in Katalon version 7.3+.
+  * in milliseconds: This option is supported in Katalon version 7.3+.

+### Web Service Settings

+The following global configurations are applied to both RESTful and SOAP requests in a project.

+**Requirements**

+* An active Katalon Studio Enterprise license
+* Katalon Studio version 7.6 onwards

+* **Connection Timeout in milliseconds (0=unlimited)**: The time to establish the connection with the remote server.
+When it is set to 0 or left empty, Katalon waits for a response forever.
+* **Socket Timeout in milliseconds (0=unlimited)**: The time waiting for data – after establishing the connection

+> You can set the global timeout or override the global timeout settings in a certain test request via script.
+[Learn more]()

+* **Max Response size in bytes**: The maximum number of bytes Katalon Studio renders from a response.
+When it is set to 0 or left empty, Katalon Studio downloads a response regardless of its size.
+Please note that downloading a large response may affect the application's performance.

+> Katalon Studio also supports setting global maximum response size or overriding the global setting in a test request via script.
+[Learn more]()

 ## Emails Settings